stefanholek/kmd/docs/overview.rst

 The :mod:`kmd.completions` package defines the *custom completion protocol* and implements a set of ready-to-use completions for :class:`kmd.Kmd`.
-Applications may use the built-in completions and/or add their own, domain-specific completions based on code in this package.
+Applications may use the provided completions and/or add their own, domain-specific completions based on code in this package.

 Quoting